The Visionary: Underpainting of hand

 Trump's hand in the portrait was intentionally left unfinished at the time of its completion.
 It has been described as resting "imperially but incompletely on his thigh".
 Cowan later said that "I love the sketch portraits, where one hand is finished and the other isn't" but that Trump "didn't get" the underpainting of his hand.
 Cowan recalled that Trump would ask him "'When are you going to finish my painting?' ...
 I'd say, 'Donald, it is finished'.
 One day, he said to me, 'How much would you charge to fix the hand?'".
-Cowan eventually agreed to paint the hand for a few thousand dollars, with the agreed price of the portrait ranging from $24,000 to $18,000 according to Cowan.
+Cowan eventually agreed to paint the hand for a few thousand dollars in 2002, with the agreed price of the portrait ranging from $24,000 to $18,000 according to Cowan.
 Cowan reduced his regular price for a portrait by 60 percent for Trump.
 He was granted regular access to Mar-a-Lago when it became a private members club.

 Cowan has dismissed claims that he held out for a higher payment by not finishing the hand or that another artist painted the hand.
-Cowan later said that "He always tried to bargain and I don't like that at all".
-The hand was eventually painted in 2002.
+Cowan later said that Trump "always tried to bargain and I don't like that at all".
 Cowan has commented on the size of Trump's hands, claiming that "He doesn't have little hands, like people have said ...
 They're perfectly proportioned".